Welcome to the Leaseholder Library

 - First resort: Developers and cladding/external wall system manufacturers;

 - Final resort: Qualifying leaseholders will pay a capped amount, towards non-cladding costs only.
-(Note, there are some exemptions and variables to this, including detailed leaseholder qualification criteria and varying cap limits based on building height, property value and location, and leaseholders will only have to pay if the landlord/freehold company is not and never has been associated with the original developer of the affected building.
+(Note, there are some exemptions and variables to this, including detailed leaseholder qualification criteria and varying cap limits based on building height, property value and location.
+Also, leaseholders will only have to pay if the landlord/freehold company is not and never has been associated with the original developer of the affected building.
 Please see the factsheet linked below for further details to see if you qualify).

 More information on the Leaseholder Protections and cost caps under the Building Safety Bill can be found on the Government website here; you may also find this FAQ page useful to help answer any other queries you have.